String Methods and Length#

 Stripping Whitespace#

-strip() removes leading and trailing whitespace (spaces, tabs, newlines):
+strip() removes leading and trailing whitespace (spaces, tabs, newlines).
+Try it live:

 >>> " hello ".strip()